MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-min-aggregation-function.md

 | OHIO           | 38.42    | SOUTH PT      |
 | ... | ... | ... |

-Find the first time an event with a direct death happened in each state showing all of the columns.
+Find the first time an event with a direct death happened in each state, showing all of the columns.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]